 q-tips or paint brushes

-Pour the juice into a bowl and let your child paint with it or help them write a message.
+Pour the juice into a bowl and let your child paint with it or help him write a message.
 Preheat the oven to 350 degrees.
 When your child's picture is done

 put it in the oven for a couple of minutes, until the juice turns brown.